Frequently Asked Questions

 A: The tuition fee includes your course fee, your accomodation costs and medical insurance.

-Q: How and with whom should we open a bank account in the UK?
+Q: How do we open a bank account in the UK?

 A: We will include in your welcome pack all the necessary information regarding opening a bank account in the UK.
-We will also supply you with a letter from LJMU which the bank will need to prove that you are an LJMU student.
-In the past we have worked with Barclays bank and your seniors found them to be very good.
-You can only open a basic account however.
-You can go to other banks in Liverpool if you wish to.
+We will supply you with a letter of introduction from LJMU which the bank will need to prove that you are an LJMU student.

 Q: Do I require a visa entry for the UK?